Bahnschrift/fractal/README.md

-# Fractal-Generator
+# Fractal
-Minecraft mod for generating 3D fractals with a single command.
+A Minecraft mod for generating 3D fractals with a single command.

 ![Mandelbox Scale -3](https://i.imgur.com/5IuT1RH.png)

 ## Command Usage
 **/fractal palettes**

 Prints the current block palettes as defined in fractal-palettes.json.

 **/fractal mandelbox <loc1> <loc2> [palette] [scale]**

 Generates a [mandelbox](https://en.wikipedia.org/wiki/Mandelbox) fractal between loc1 and loc2 with a specified palette.
 Scale, which defaults to -3, significantly changes the generation of the fractal.

-**/fractal mandelbulb <loc1> <loc2> [palette] [A] [B] [C] [D]** Generates a [mandelbulb](https://en.wikipedia.org/wiki/Mandelbulb) fractal between loc1 and loc2 with a specified palette using the quintic formula.
+**/fractal mandelbulb <loc1> <loc2> [palette] [A] [B] [C] [D]**

+Generates a [mandelbulb](https://en.wikipedia.org/wiki/Mandelbulb) fractal between loc1 and loc2 with a specified palette using the quintic formula.
 A, B, C and D are constants that effect the generation of the fractal.